Last updated 10.05.20 with features released in September 2020

 Lock icon on private projects: A lock icon now appears next to the project name if the project is private.
 Learn more about private projects.

-Prioritize tasks in iOS: You can now mark tasks assigned to you for Today, Upcoming, or New, directly from your iOS device so you can prioritize work when you’re on the go.
+Prioritize tasks in iOS: You can now mark tasks assigned to you for Today, Upcoming, or Later, directly from your iOS device so you can prioritize work when you’re on the go.

 Improved views in iOS: You can now sort tasks in projects by custom fields in addition to assignee, due date, likes, and alphabetical.
 And when you save a view in the web app, that view will also appear in the mobile app.